iCliniq Logo

 Diagnosis of breast cancer requires the following procedure.

-• Examination of the Breast: The doctor will touch and feel the breast to identify the presence of lumps or any other abnormalities present in the breast.
-The lymph nodes also will be checked by the doctor.
+• Examination of the Breast: The doctor will touch and feel the breast to identify the presence of lumps or any other abnormalities in your breast.

-• Biopsy: Biopsy is the most recommended method for making a confirmatory diagnosis for breast cancer.
-In a biopsy, a specialized needle is used with the guidance of the X-ray.
-A part of suspected tissue is collected and checked for microscopic examination.
-The presence of any abnormal cells or rapid proliferation of the cells can be identified with the help of biopsy.
+• Biopsy: Biopsy is the most recommended method for making a confirmatory diagnosis of breast cancer.
+In a biopsy, a specialized needle is used with the guidance of an X-ray.
+A part of the suspected tissue is collected and checked for microscopic examination.
+The presence of any abnormal cells or rapid proliferation of the cells can be identified with the help of a biopsy.
 The cells also help in grading breast cancer.

 • Magnetic Resonance Imaging (MRI) Scan: MRI is a procedure that uses high-energy radio waves and a magnet to visualize the deeper tissues of the breast.
-Before going to the MRI procedure of the breast, specific dyes are injected.
+Before going to the breast MRI procedure, specific dyes are injected.

-The diagnosis of breast cancer also requires staging of cancer.
-This will help in formulating a proper treatment plan.
+The diagnosis of breast cancer also requires staging of the cancer.
+This will help understand how progressed breast cancer is, which is important for formulating a proper treatment plan.
 To stage breast cancer, the following techniques might be necessary.

 What Are the Treatment Options for Breast Cancer?

-The various treatment option for breast cancer are:
+The various treatment options for breast cancer are:

 • Lumpectomy: It is a procedure in which the lumps of the breast are removed by conserving the normal tissues surrounding the lumps.
 A tiny margin of the surrounding tissues is removed for clinical purposes.

 • Mastectomy: It is a procedure in which the complete tissue of the breast is removed.
-This is of two types - total mastectomy and simple mastectomy.
+These are of two types: total mastectomy and simple mastectomy.

 • Sentinel Node Biopsy: In this procedure, the lymph nodes that are affected by cancer are removed.